felixbuenemann/xlsxtream/README.md

 # Xlsxtream

 Xlsxtream is a streaming writer for XLSX spreadsheets.
 It supports multiple worksheets and optional string deduplication via a shared string table (SST).
 Its purpose is to replace CSV for large exports, because using CSV in Excel is very buggy and error prone.
-It's very efficient and can write millions of rows in seconds with low memory usage.
+It's very efficient and can quickly write millions of rows with low memory usage.

 Xlsxtream does not support formatting, charts, comments and a myriad of other [OOXML](https://en.wikipedia.org/wiki/Office_Open_XML) features.
 If you are looking for a fully featured solution take a look at [axslx](https://github.com/randym/axlsx).